 Pierce Brown recently attended New York Comic-Con for multiple autograph signings and a ticketed event.
 You can read all about the panel here.
 We’re hoping there will be a book tour and/or a release event ahead of Dark Age similar to HowlerFest, but there’s been no official word on either yet.
 We’ll post an update here if we hear any updates as July 2019 approaches.

 Subterranean Press’s Edition of Golden Son

 There are still copies available of Subterranean Press’s edition of Golden Son.
 The signed limited edition of the second book in the original Red Rising trilogy can be pre-ordered for $80 over at SubterraneanPress.com.
-As of late October 2018, copies have begun to ship, so my guess is that the remaining copies won’t be in stock for much longer.
+Copies began shipping in October and have since sold out.

 Barnes & Noble’s Exclusive Red Rising Edition